glassleo/RequiresLevelX/README.md

 You can easily Enable/Disable the addon via the in-game AddOns options panel.

-By the defualt the addon will only add "Requies Level..." to equippable items.
-There is an option to enable it for all items (such as consumables).
+By defualt the addon will only add "Requies Level..." to equippable items.
+There is an option to enable it for all items (such as consumables) if you want.

 ![Interface Options](https://i.imgur.com/3jGfGbb.png)